awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 `secretOptions`
 Type: object array
 Required: no
 An object that represents the secret to pass to the log configuration\.
-Secrets used in log configuration may include an authentication token, certificate, or encryption key, for example\.\) For more information, see [Specifying sensitive data](specifying-sensitive-data.md)\.
+Secrets used in log configuration may include an authentication token, certificate, or encryption key, for example\.\) For more information, see [Passing sensitive data to a container](specifying-sensitive-data.md)\.
 `name`
 Type: String
 Required: Yes